carolynf-1/ocean_chem_lesson/lesson_plan.md

 KEY VOCABULARY:

-ocean acidification – DEFINITION
+ocean acidification – A decrease in ocean water pH caused by increasing atmospheric levels of carbon dioxide (CO2) caused by human activies.

-pCO2 – DEFINITION
+pCO2 – A measurement of the partial pressure of CO2 in solution.

-pH – DEFINITION
+pH – Measurement of how acidic/basic a solution is, based on the concentration of hydrogen ions in a solution (pH = -log[H+]).

-salinity – DEFINITION
+salinity – Measurement of how much salt is dissolved in a solution.

 total alkilinity – DEFINITION